SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 *Note:* $\Delta h$, the steering vector, can depend on the input.
 Sometimes this is written explicitly as $\Delta h(h)$, but other times it is omitted.

-- **Fixed-vector:** The simpliest form of steering is by adding a fixed vector $v$ to the hidden state:
+- **Fixed-vector:** The simplest form of steering is by adding a fixed vector $v$ to the hidden state:

 $$\Delta h_{\mathrm{vec}} = v.$$